plgagne/Game-Boy-Essentials/website/drafts/The Legend of Zelda - Link’s Awakening DX.md

 The game was lent to me and then I played it on a DMG.
 Then I bought a Color after giving the game back Then I waited more than a decade before buying DX for myself and finally going to the secret colour dungeon.
 Let me tell you: it is hella underwhelming.

 ## A Switch remake with a terrible framerate
+*Link's Awakening*, obtuse puzzles with inscrutable solutions notwithstanding, has a great reputation.
+Its atmosphere, level of detail,